abdulaziz-khaled/mRNA-Sequence-Analysis-of-Hypothyroidism/README.md

 # Results

-Table 3 summarizes the overall data generated and the average read quality observed across the reads.
+**1. Data QC Summary:** Table 3 summarizes the overall data generated and the average read quality observed across the reads.

 ---